 We are a leading provider of classical music service platform.
 Our business includes classical music licensing, subscription and education services in China.
 Leveraging our extensive content library and deep expertise in music education, we are also a leading smart music learning service provider in China.
 In addition, following our acquisition of BMF in February 2020, we are one of the few companies in China with the experience and scale to organize large-scale live classical music events.
-With nearly 23 years of experience in the music industry, we have devoted ourselves to making classical music more accessible in China.
+With more than 20 years of experience in the music industry, we have devoted ourselves to making classical music more accessible in China.

 The classical music market in China has grown rapidly in recent years, driven by the rising popularity of classical music, the digitization of classical music content and favorable government policies.
 We identified this significant market opportunity early and we were one of the first classical music licensing and subscription service providers in China.
-Leveraging our long-standing relationships with world-renowned music labels and publishers, especially Naxos and years of music production and content acquisition efforts, we have built a library of classical music content, which consisted of approximately 2.95 million music tracks, including over 2 million tracks of traditional classical music and nearly 370,000 tracks of jazz, world, folk and other genres of music that in aggregate covered over 100,000 musicians, over 2,000 musical instruments and over 260 countries and regions, as well as nearly 3,000 video titles, nearly 500,000 spoken content tracks and over 5,000 volumes of sheet music as of December 31, 2022.
-The vast majority of our content offerings have been licensed to us on an exclusive basis.
+Leveraging our long-standing relationships with world-renowned music labels and publishers, especially Naxos and years of music production and content acquisition efforts, we have built a library of classical music content, which consisted of approximately 3.06 million music tracks, including over 2.17 million tracks of traditional classical music and more than 890 thousand tracks of jazz, world, folk and other genres of music, as well as over 2,900 video titles, more than 5200 spoken content albums and more than 5,750 volumes of sheet music.
+These contents span across more than 410 thousand musicians, more than 2 thousand musical instruments and more than 200 countries and regions as of December 31, 2024.

 We license our music content primarily to online music entertainment platforms, such as Tencent Music Entertainment Group and NetEase Cloud Music, as well as commercial enterprises, such as film and TV production companies, airlines and smart hardware companies.
 Our music subscription service provides users with high-quality online and offline streaming access to our content library.
 Users can access our platform from our website, mobile app and smart music devices.
 As our encyclopedic catalog is especially suitable for educational and professional use, we have attracted a large number of universities, music conservatories, public libraries and individuals to subscribe to our service over the years.
-As of December 31, 2022, we had over 840 institutional subscribers, including over 500 universities and music conservatories and over 330 public libraries, spread across all provinces, autonomous regions and municipalities in China, except Tibet.
+As of December 31, 2024, we had over 880 institutional subscribers, including over 530 universities and music conservatories and over 340 public libraries, spread across all provinces, autonomous regions and municipalities in China, except Tibet.